 The UKBA has a broad scope.
 An individual or organisation anywhere in the world can be prosecuted if they are alleged to have committed the crime of bribery or corruption, and have links to the United Kingdom.
 It’s considered one of the strictest anti-bribery measures in the world.

-Stay connected for our part two and three of this series to know more about local and regional anti-bribery and anti-corruption laws and regulations.
+Stay connected for our part two and three of this three-part article series or to know more about local and regional compliance or anti-bribery and anti-corruption laws and regulations by signing up to our newsletter!

 About ABAC® Center of Excellence